carrieforde/carrieforde-gatsby/src/content/posts/going-gatsby.md

 In my current role at [FFN](https://freedomfinancialnetwork.com), I spend a lot of time developing custom blocks for the [FDR](https://www.freedomdebtrelief.com) website.
 I put a lot of thought into whether a block can be reused / repurposed, whether a new style can be added to an existing block, or if I need to create something from scratch.
 If I create something from scratch, how explicit do pieces of the block need to be?
 Can I get away with using `<InnerBlocks />` and templates?
 How does one make a block both flexible, yet unbreakable?

-The "problem" with Gutenberg is that developers on are the hook to deliver both an editing experience, **and** and front end experience (i.e. presentational experience) for custom content blocks.
+The "problem" with Gutenberg is that developers on are the hook to deliver both an editing experience, **and** front end experience (i.e. presentational experience) for custom content blocks.
 When it comes to my personal site, I just want to figure out how to feed the data into a component, not how I should compose a bunch of input fields, color selectors, etc. At the end of the day, I just wanted a site to introduce myself, highlight my professional experience, and host a blog.
 Continuing down the path of WordPress seemed a little heavy-handed for my needs.

 Gutenberg adds a certain amount of friction that I don't want to bother with in my free time.
 By using React, I can create components for different parts of my site, and just feed them static data (like I have for the home page of my site), or dynamic data (like I have for the blog).
 Of course you can do this with Gutenberg, but unlike Gutenberg, I didn't have to worry about creating a separate editing experience.
 I can just pull in a component, feed it data, and go.